Beverley Moslin BA(Hons), DipHE, Registered Accredited Member MBACP

 Training, qualifications & experience

-- I am a registered Member of the British Association for Counsellors and Psychotherapists (MBACP)
+- Registered Accredited Member of the British Association for Counsellors and Psychotherapists (MBACP)

-- Diploma of Higher Education in Therapeutic Counselling (DipHE)
+- Higher Education Diploma in Therapeutic Counselling and Relational Psychotherapy (DipHE)

 - Higher Education Certificate in Counselling Theories and Counselling Skills